-Planning an overseas trip can be rather complex.
+Planning an overseas trip can be complex.
 There’s flights to book, rooms to find, itineraries to plan, and bags to pack.
 The fact you’re reading this page suggests you’ve already thought about another really important element: how to use your phone or tablet when you're in visiting another country.
 This should be easy, but unfortunately it often isn’t.
-And it can also be expensive too.
+And it can be pretty expensive too.

 There’s a couple of factors you'll need to consider before you starting roaming.
 Cost is one a major one, but you'll also need to know the following:

 - Is your phone compatible with local networks?

 - Does your local provider support global roaming?

 Australian phone networks work on GSM technology.
 This is the standard in most countries around the world, so your phone should work in significant parts of Europe and Asia, in the US, UK, and New Zealand.
 Other countries may have a mix of technologies, so you might have to do a bit of research to make sure there's a provider who'll support your device.

 Also, make sure your phone isn't network locked by your provider.
 All phones sold on contracts in Australia, including new Samsungs and iPhones, are now unlocked.
 But, if you’ve bought a cheaper handset sold with a prepaid SIM card, there's a good chance that it's locked.